gonrails/gonrails/docs/model.md

 ### Model

-* package `models` is the place we communicate between database and business.
-And it provide an abstraction for golang struct to database table.
+* package `models` is the place where communication between database and business happens.
+And it bridges golang structs to database tables.

 #### Helper Functions